oasisprotocol/old-docs/README.md

 You can help make these docs excellent by submitting issues and PRs for things that are unclear or need improvement.

+Before submitting a pull request, make sure to run `npx markdownlint-cli src/` and fix the reported Markdown issues.

 When adding new files, be sure to add the paths to [this file](./src/.vuepress/config.js), otherwise the files will not be displayed.

 ## Generating the docs